ORNL/papyrus/README.md

     docker pull oakridgelab/papyrus

-Papyrus is installed in /opt/papyrus/
+The Papyrus source code is installed in /opt/papyrus/.

 ## Repository contents